bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

       - you can choose to “Book now”,
       - or “Put on shelf”.

+The view code looks something like this (simplified):

 ...

 ### Example: push filtering to the model layer